Sekororo

 Parking is either in the village at the start of the hike (parking fee to be negotiated), though break-ins have been reported; otherwise at the Burgersfort Police Station from where you need to arrange transport to the hike’s start.

-The walk in is about 8 kilometres of fairly strenuous walking and includes one river crossing.
+The walk-in is about 8kms of fairly strenuous walking and includes one river crossing.
 Depending on the river level one can either walk across or use a small ferry, consisting of a platform strung beneath a steel cable.

 Accommodation